In This Post:

 The 20th century!
 Complex machines with digital information storage ability burst into existence in the 30’s and 40’s and then into our homes with the advent of the personal computer in the 70’s and 80’s.
 Floppy disks and Oregon Trail made their way into schools and then, in what seemed like the blink of an eye, everything changed again.

 The time?
 November, 1990.
 The place?
 The European Organization for Nuclear Research (CERN).
 The person?
 Tim Berners-Lee.
 The idea?
 A world-wide web accessed through computing devices and open to all.
 A portal for the sharing of information on a scale unimaginable for almost all of human history.

 The internet arrived and changed everything.
 Within a decade, many schools in the country had internet connected computer labs.
-By the end of 2017, 94% of schools in America had high speed internet connection, with the percent growing constantly through non-profit and government grant programs.
+By the end of 2017, 94% of schools in America had high speed internet connections once they had sought out the best “internet providers in my area“, with the percent growing constantly through non-profit and government grant programs.